mythaxis/mythaxis.github.io/content/issue-25/The Gods Have No Faces.md

 copyright: '© Subodhana Wijeyeratne 2021 All Rights Reserved'

 description: "One of the great joys of speculative fiction is World Building.
 As a writer, it's creating new environments from, so to speak, the ground up; as a reader, it's setting off into each one to see what they contain.
 Subodhana Wijeyeratne has built a world already crumbling when we take our first steps.
 To know why, ask its creator — but with gods, don't expect to understand whatever answer is forthcoming."

-morelink: "Here comes a stranger, to a strange land"

 image: images/GodsHaveNoFaces.jpg
 imageCopyright: "The title picture was created using Creative Commons images - many thanks to the following creators: [Nikita](https://www.pexels.com/photo/man-people-dark-sport-6162313/), [geralt](https://pixabay.com/photos/sky-clouds-clouds-form-3335585/), [Jorge0113](https://pixabay.com/photos/ashanincas-native-person-jungle-4572971/), and [PublicDomainPictures](https://pixabay.com/photos/arid-background-climate-desert-21799/)."